 Once you’re turned and set and you get your back foot planted behind the ball, you’re going to want to step in as you hit the ball and transfer your weight onto the front leg.

 Be balanced throughout the shot and as your momentum moves forward through the slice remain dynamically balanced.

 Also, extremely important, is to make sure you get setup early enough and so that you can get behind the ball and are stepping in while keeping the contact point out in front of your body.

-Contacting out in front cannot be overemphasized.
+Contacting out in front cannot be overemphasized enough.
 It is critical to get this right all the time.